-The Master of Arts in Counseling: Art Therapy program is a dual degree in art therapy and counseling.
-It provides education and clinical training within the context of the philosophy and principles of Adlerian Psychology, Adlerian Art Therapy and the institutional mission and vision.
+The Master of Arts in Counseling: Art Therapy program is an integrated degree in art therapy and counseling.
+The program prepares students to be both counselors and art therapists and leads to dual credentialing in art therapy and licensure in counseling.
+It provides education and clinical training within the context of the philosophy, theories, and principles of counseling and art therapy as well as Adlerian Psychology, Adlerian Art Therapy and the institutional mission and vision.
 The program fosters collaboration, compassion, leadership, service in the community, cultural competence, innovation, and the creative artistic process in order to promote peace and healing.
-The program focuses on mastering clinical counseling principles, skills, and techniques in conjunction with the principles, skills, and techniques of art therapy.
+The program focuses on mastering clinical counseling principles, skills, and techniques that include competency in documentation, treatment planning, and diagnostics in conjunction with the principles, skills, and techniques of art therapy.
 The combination of the curriculum and the applied practica experiences produce graduates who are not only strong counselors and art therapists, but also socially responsible practitioners who engage in their communities and promote social justice.

-Immediately upon graduation from this program, a graduate may apply to take the Illinois Licensed Professional Counselor (LPC) examination.
+Immediately upon graduation from this program, a graduate may apply to take the Illinois Licensed Professional Counselor (LPC) examination and the National Counselor Examination (NCE).
 After receiving this license, a practitioner may work to complete additional requirements in order to apply to take the Licensed Clinical Professional Counselor (LCPC) examination.
-This program provides students with the academic and clinical training needed to meet the education requirements to apply for registration as an art therapist and to seek counselor licensure in Illinois.
+This program also provides students with the academic and clinical training needed to meet the education requirements to apply for registration as an art therapist and to seek counselor licensure in Illinois.
 Students wishing to seek licensure outside of Illinois are strongly encouraged to research the requirements to sit for licensure for each state or province in which they wish to practice.
-An online search on a state's or province's website is a useful source of this information.
+An online search on a state's or province's website is a useful source of this information